VinsmokeSomya/Mixture-of-Idiotic-Experts/README.md

 <h1 align="center" id="top">Mixture of Idiotic Experts 🧠✍️🎭</h1>

 <p align="center">
   <strong>Mixture of Idiotic Experts 🧠✍️🎭: Crafting Shakespeare with a Chorus of Experts.
-Building a Sparse Mixture of Experts language model from scratch, inspired by Andrej Karpathy's "Shakespeare's Synaptic Scribes"!</strong>
+Building a Sparse Mixture of Experts language model from scratch!</strong>
 </p>

 Welcome to **Mixture of Idiotic Experts**!
 This project is a journey into the world of autoregressive character-level language models, but with a twist: we're using a Sparse Mixture of Experts (MoE) architecture.
 The goal?
 To generate Shakespeare-like text, one character at a time, by learning from the Bard's own words.